65 Traditional British foods to try on your trip

 Chip butties

-My favourite treats in the world, white bread just slathered with butter (Kerrygold Irish butter springs to mind here) then stuffed with fresh crispy chips doused in malt and salt.
+My favourite treats in the world, and served up at any take out Fish and Chip shop is white bread just slathered with butter (Kerrygold Irish butter springs to mind here) then stuffed with fresh crispy chips doused in malt and salt.
 The resulting mess is stuffed into your mouth and enjoyed for its pure and simple taste, nothing better.

 Parmo